Participate in the Outcomes and Risk Project

-CERN is expanding the work of our successful Ependymoma Outcomes Surveys to improve our understanding of risk factors associated with the occurrence of ependymoma.
+The CERN Foundation invested in the first research effort of its kind to investigate ependymoma outcomes.
+This highly successful project called the Ependymoma Outcomes Project was led by Dr. Terri Armstrong.
+As a result of this effort and recognized need for further information and understanding disease-related issues, CERN supported the expansion of the successful Ependymoma Outcomes Project to improve the understanding of risk factors related to the occurrence of rare central nervous system (CNS) tumors.
 Research has shown that certain risk factors may increase a person’s chances of developing cancer.
 Factors can include exposure to chemicals or other substances, personal and family medical history.